 - Avoid crowded areas as much as possible.

 Older adults are at the highest risk of infection and may want to take extra precautions to avoid coming into contact with the virus.

-There’s emerging evidence that some medications may have the potential to treat the symptoms of COVID-19.
-More large-scale testing is needed to determine if these treatments are safe.
-Clinical trials for these drugs could take several months.
+There’s little to no evidence that other unapproved or unauthorized medications have the potential to treat COVID-19 symptoms.
+More large-scale testing is needed to determine which additional treatments are also safe and effective.